versionHQ/.github/profile/README.md

    print(res)
    ```

-This will return `TaskOutput` that stores a response in string, JSON dict, and Pydantic model: `CustomOutput` formats with a callback result.
+This will return `TaskOutput` instance that stores a response in plane text, JSON serializable dict, and Pydantic model: `CustomOutput` formats with a callback result, tool output (if given), and evaluation results (if given).

    ```
    res == TaskOutput(